makersacademy/rps-challenge/README.md

 To be able to play RPS we need to give the chance to choose rock, paper or scissors, to do this we will use three button over a select for a better graphical design.

+The las view will be the result one, giving the description an output of the fight.

+### Controllers

+In the name post we will store the name of the player as a session variable and call to the play view

+In the check post we will get a selection from the pc_player and check the result, saving everything in session variables.
+Then it will redirect to the result view.

 ### Model

 pc_player will take the role of another player, choosing a random option for RPS